-The Operations Section Chief is responsible for the coordination and management of all branches in the Operations Section.
-Depending upon the type of event which is occurring, the Operations Section Chief may be from the Public Works Branch, the Law Enforcement Branch, or the Fire Services Branch.
-This section develops the Operations Section of the Incident Action Plan to meet objectives set by the Management Section.
-It allocates personnel and equipment, identifies staging areas and manages mutual aid.
-Multi-purpose staging areas are also under the management of this section.
+The Operations Section Coordinator is responsible for the coordination and management of all branches in the Operations Section.
+Depending upon the type of event which is occurring, the Operations Section Coordinator may be from the Public Works Branch, the Law Enforcement Branch, or the Fire Services Branch.
+This section develops the tactics of the Incident Action Plan to meet objectives set by the Management Section.
+It allocates personnel and equipment, identifies staging areas and manages the transfer of mutual aid supplies or personnel.
+Multipurpose staging areas are also under the management of this section.
 This Section is responsible for coordinating with field personnel and responds to field requests, anticipates needs, and coordinates information gathering in conjunction with the Plans Section.